dib-lab/dibsi/ATTENDEES.md

 Our core instructional teaching is hands-on, interactive, and slow paced with time for questions.
-If you've taken a Software or Data Carpentry course, it's like that!
+If you've taken a Software or Data Carpentry course, it's like a Carpentry workshop!
 This is intentional; research shows that this provides for excellent learning, as well as allowing for many questions.

 ## Pace and expertise levels